 How To Reduce College Costs While In High School

 Focused on your family’s future, you’ve been dutifully saving for your child’s higher education expenses in Ohio’s 529 Plan, CollegeAdvantage.
 Meanwhile, you keep reading articles showing that college costs are rising.
-As well as saving in a tax-advantaged 529 plan, your family can take additional steps to reduce higher education expenses before your student heads off to college.
+As you save in a tax-advantaged 529 plan, your family can take additional steps to reduce higher education expenses before your student heads to college.
 In fact, your child can even earn college credits while still in high school.

-Your student can accomplish it through two different programs.
-One is College Credit Plus (CCP), a program offered by the Ohio Department of Higher Education (ODHE) and the Ohio Department of Education.
+Your student can accomplish this through three different programs.
+College Credit Plus (CCP) is a program offered by the Ohio Department of Higher Education (ODHE) and the Ohio Department of Education (ODE).
 With CCP, qualified Ohio students can take college classes and have those credits applied to their high school graduation requirements.
+Another program administered by ODHE and ODE is the Career-Technical Credit Transfer initiative (CT)2.
+(CT)2 allows students enrolled in college credit aligned programs to earn college credit upon matriculation to a similar program at public college or university.
 Advanced Placement (AP) courses, which are available at many high schools, are another option.
 At the end of the AP course, students should have an option to take an exam.
 Depending on their AP exam scores, they can receive credit for the equivalent entry-level college courses.
 School districts and individual high schools decide which AP courses to provide.
-College Board offers the AP program.
-These two college-credit programs are further explained below.
+College Board administers the AP program nationwide.
+These three college-credit programs are further explained below.

 College Credit Plus (CCP)

 Since 2015, ODHE has offered CCP as an opportunity for Ohio students in grades 7-12 to earn college credit by taking classes offered through public community colleges and universities, as well as private colleges and universities.
 These credits may also count toward their high school graduation requirements.